seap-udea/pryngles/README.md

 For the science behind the model please refer to the following papers:

-> Zuluaga, Sucerquia & Alvarado, *The bright side of the light curve: a general photometric model for non-transiting exorings*, in preparation (2022).
+> Zuluaga, J.I., Sucerquia, M. & Alvarado-Montes, J.A.
+(2022), **The

-> Sucerquia, Alvarado, Zuluaga, Montesinos, Bayo, *Scattered light may reveal the existence of ringed exoplanets*, Sucerquia, M., Alvarado-Montes, J. A., Zuluaga, J. I., Montesinos, M., & Bayo,
+  bright side of the light curve: a general photometric model for non-transiting exorings**, in preparation (2022).

-  A. (2020).
-Scattered light may reveal the existence of ringed exoplanets.
-Monthly Notices of the Royal Astronomical Society:
+> Sucerquia, M., Alvarado-Montes, J. A., Zuluaga, J. I., Montesinos, M., & Bayo, A. (2020), **Scattered light may reveal the existence of ringed exoplanets**.
+Monthly Notices of the Royal Astronomical
-  Letters, 496(1), L85-L90.
+  Society: Letters, 496(1), L85-L90.

 ## Download